flatcar-archive/flatcar-docs/docs/installing/community-platforms/vultr.md

 sudo reboot
 ```

-Please be sure to check out [Using Cloud-Config](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
+Please be sure to check out [Using Cloud-Config](https://github.com/kinvolk/coreos-cloudinit/blob/master/Documentation/cloud-config.md).

-You must add to your ssh public key to your `cloud-config`'s [ssh authorized keys](https://github.com/flatcar-linux/coreos-cloudinit/blob/master/Documentation/cloud-config.md#ssh_authorized_keys) so you'll be able to log in.
+You must add to your ssh public key to your `cloud-config`'s [ssh authorized keys](https://github.com/kinvolk/coreos-cloudinit/blob/master/Documentation/cloud-config.md#ssh_authorized_keys) so you'll be able to log in.

 ## Choosing a channel

 Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
-You can [disable this feature](update-strategies), although we don't recommend it.
-Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.
+You can [disable this feature][update-strategies], although we don't recommend it.
+Read the [release notes][release-notes] for specific features and bug fixes.

 <div id="vultr-images">
   <ul class="nav nav-tabs">